trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

   data is not accessible.
 Writing to such a table is not supported.

 * Due to Hive issues `HIVE-21002 <https://issues.apache.org/jira/browse/HIVE-21002>`_
-  and `HIVE-22167 <https://issues.apache.org/jira/browse/HIVE-22167>`_, Presto does
+  and `HIVE-22167 <https://issues.apache.org/jira/browse/HIVE-22167>`_, Trino does
   not correctly read ``timestamp`` values from Parquet, RCBinary, or Avro file formats created by Hive 3.1 or later.
-When reading from these file formats, Presto returns different results than Hive.
+When reading from these file formats, Trino returns different results than Hive.

 * :doc:`/sql/create-table-as` can be used to create transactional tables in ORC format like this::